All scholarship funds have been awarded.

 Listen to one of Christina's talks: Standing at the Crossroads given at IMS on July 14, 2017– 52 minutes, 35.3 MB Download

-Chris Cullen has practiced and studied BuddhaDharma since 1994 and has been teaching insight meditation retreats since 2008.
-He teaches for Oxford University’s Mindfulness Centre, running mindfulness courses for MPs in Parliament in London.
+Chris Cullen has practiced and studied the Buddha's teachings since 1994 and has been teaching insight meditation retreats since 2008.
+He also teaches for Oxford University’s Mindfulness Centre.

-Listen to one of Chris's talks: Knowing and Unknowing the Body given at IMS on January 26, 2015 – 63 minutes, 43 MB Download
+Listen to one of Chris's talks: Domains of Insight given at IMS on July 13, 2017 – 62 minutes, 43 MB Download